aaltman99/stochastic-pseudobands/scripts/optimized/README.md

 Note that the **nslice** parameters are directly related to the computational cost of the GW calculation, with epsilon scaling as **nslice_v * nspbps_v * nslice_c * nspbps_c**.
 Therefore, these parameters should be determined by the resources you are willing to expend on the GW calculation.

+### **Convergence Testing**
+Convergence testing is very straighforward in this scheme.
+Once **WFN_SPB.h5** and **WFN_SPB_q.h5** are obtained, the script *pseudobands-convergence.py* can be run on each WFN_SPB separately to remove one SPB per slice in the WFN, thereby reducing the total number of bands, and allowing convergence testing with respect to **nspbps**. *Note*: this script creates a separate file and leaves the original untouched.
+The user can also specify whether to do this procedure for only valence pseudobands, conduction pseudobands, or both.
+See *run-conv.sh* for an example run script.

+If the user wishes to perform convergence testing for epsilon, then **WFN_SPB.h5** and **WFN_SPB_q.h5** must be treated identially.
+If the user wishes to test sigma, then only run on **WFN_SPB.h5** for conduction pseudobands only.

 ## ***Warning*: Important Use Cases**
 The approximations made by this algorithm have vanishing stochastic error only when the computed quantity has an inverse energy term.
 This means epsilon can handle both conduction and valence pseudobands but <span style="color:red">**sigma should not be used with valence pseudobands**</span> due to the exchange term that weights all valence bands equally!!